Chart Color Schemes

 Svensson Heights - Norville hosts an older demographic, ranking in the top quartile nationwide

-Svensson Heights - Norville has a median age of 43 years, which is higher than the Rest of Qld average of 41 years and exceeds the national average of 38 years.
-The 15-24 age group constitutes 13.7% of the population, compared to Rest of Qld's figure, while the 35-44 cohort makes up 10.7%.
-According to post-2021 Census data, the 15-24 age group grew from 11.8% to 13.7%, and the 25-34 cohort increased from 11.7% to 12.9%.
+Svensson Heights - Norville has a median age of 43 years, which is higher than the Rest of Qld average of 41 and exceeds the national average of 38 years.
+The 15-24 age group comprises 13.7%, compared to Rest of Qld's figure.
+The 35-44 cohort stands at 10.7%.
+Post-2021 Census data indicates the 15-24 age group grew from 11.8% to 13.7%, while the 25-34 cohort increased from 11.7% to 12.9%.
 Conversely, the 5-14 cohort declined from 11.7% to 10.4%.
-Demographic modeling indicates that Svensson Heights - Norville's age profile will significantly change by 2041.
-The 25-34 cohort is projected to grow the strongest at 31%, adding 244 residents to reach 1,025.
-In contrast, population declines are projected for the 55-64 and 5-14 cohorts.
+By 2041, demographic modeling projects significant changes in Svensson Heights - Norville's age profile.
+The 25-34 cohort is projected to grow by 31%, adding 244 residents to reach 1,025.
+Meanwhile, population declines are projected for the 55-64 and 5-14 cohorts.